PCOS or polycystic ovarian syndrome is an endocrine disorder that affects 5 million women in the U.S.

-Our Grapevine gynecologists have the expertise and experience to diagnose and treat PCOS, or polycystic ovary syndrome.
+Our gynecologists have the expertise and experience to diagnose and treat polycystic ovary syndrome.
 This condition usually occurs during a woman’s reproductive years, but it can affect girls as young as 11.
 Physicians and researchers haven’t determined exactly what causes PCOS, but they have attributed the condition to several factors working together, including: insulin-resistance, which may be linked to the body’s higher production of androgens, or male hormones; hereditary factors; and inflammation.

 PCOS causes various symptoms, and each woman’s experience may vary.
 Women with PCOS may experience:

 - Irregular or infrequent periods or a complete cessation of menses